Summary

 Benefits

-Pension payments are based on average earnings throughout an individual’s working life, their contributions to the CPP, and the age they decide to start your CPP retirement pension.
+Pension payments are based on average earnings throughout an individual’s working life, their contributions to the CPP, and the age they decide to start their CPP retirement pension.

 The standard age to start the pension is 65.
-However, it can be claimed as early as age 60 or as late as age 70.
+However, it can be claimed as early as age 60 or as late as age 70, although early or late retirement has an effect on the pension payable.

 Other

-Rates of both employer and employee contributions are slightly higher in Quebec.
 Although broadly similar, Quebec has its own retirement benefit scheme (the QPP) which operates separately from CPP.
-Quebec also has its own social security agreements and is not automatically included in ‘Canadian’ agreements with other countries.
+Benefits paid under QPP are mariginally higher than in the rest of Canada.
+Quebec also has its own social security agreements and is not automatically included in ‘Canadian’ agreements with other countries – the UK being an example.

-Because of the low rates of social security contributions in Canada, localisation rather than expatriation, particularly for individual moving from much of Europe, can deliver significant cost savings to employers.
+Because of the low rates of social security contributions in Canada, localization rather than expatriation, particularly for individual moving from much of Europe, can deliver significant cost savings to employers.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.